aurelia/aurelia.github.io-old/docs/api/router/index.md

 * `href: string` - This nav item&#x27;s absolute href.
 * `isActive: boolean` - True if this nav item is currently active.
 * `relativeHref: string` - This nav item&#x27;s relative href.
-* `router: Router` - The router associated with this navitation model.
+* `router: Router` - The router associated with this navigation model.
 * `settings: any` - Data attached to the route at configuration time.
 * `title: string` - The title.